JayacharanR/Clean-Backup/README.md

 ### 🔍 Perceptual Deduplication (pHash)
 *   **Beyond Checksums**: Uses Perceptual Hashing (pHash) rather than binary checksums (MD5/SHA), allowing detection of "visual" duplicates even if the file has been resized, re-compressed, or converted to a different format.
-*   **Rust Acceleration**: Integrated highly concurrent Rust extension for computing image hashes, offering significant speed improvements over pure Python implementations.
+*   **Rust Acceleration**: Integrated highly concurrent Rust extension for computing image hashes using DCT-based pHash algorithm, offering significant speed improvements over pure Python implementations.
 *   **Cross-Directory Scanning**: Prevents importing duplicates by scanning both the source queue and the existing destination library.

+### 🏷️ Name-Based Duplicate Detection
+*   **OS-Specific Patterns**: Detects duplicate files based on common naming conventions used by Windows, macOS, and Linux when creating copies.
+*   **Pattern Matching**: Identifies patterns like ` (1)`, ` - Copy`, ` copy`, `(Copy)`, and other OS-generated duplicate suffixes.
+*   **Optional Feature**: Can be enabled independently or combined with perceptual hashing for comprehensive duplicate detection.

 ### ⚙️ Configurable Heuristics
 *   **Tunable Sensitivity**: User-configurable Hamming distance threshold allows fine-tuning between "Exact Match" (strict) and "Visual Similarity" (loose/aggressive) modes.